H-Nouh/CTF-Write-Ups/GreenHat-CTF/Pwn/BufferOverflow-1/writeup.md

     -We have to be aware that **gets** function is vulnerable, since it takes our input without any length restrictions, allowing us to exceed "buf"'s limit. <br>
     -The second question that we should ask is: what will we happen to the characters inserted in our variable that exceed the limit?
 And that's what we'll discover pretty soon! <br>

     -Our time with the source code is over, now we have to turn to our executable file.
-First of all, we'll use file command on it to verify whether it is **x32 or x64 bits**, which is really important: <br> <br>
+First of all, we'll use file command on it to verify whether it is **x32 or x64 bits** and whether it is **Little or Big Endian**, which is really important: <br> <br>
     ![image](https://github.com/user-attachments/assets/4a18c874-0b36-417d-b4c8-7371f0b5e838) <br> <br>
-    -We can see that it is x32 bits, which makes things easier (the process would be different with x64 bits, you can check BufferOverflow-3 for more details). <br>
+    -We can see that it is x32 bits, which makes things easier (the process would be different with x64 bits, you can check BufferOverflow-3 for more details).
+Also, the "LSB" (Least Significant Byte) indicates that it's little endian, if it was big endian it would be "MSB" (Most Significant Byte) [You can check here for more details about the endianees](#common-mistakes) <br>

  2.  **Detailed Solution** <br>
     -First, we need to prepare the string that we will give as an input to the program, which we call: **"Payload"**.
 We'll first generate a random string of 65 characters (1 more than the size of buf) using **cyclic**, and then analyze it using **gdb** <br> <br>